Recently Added Devotionals

 The person you are right now is the sum of all of the decisions that you’ve made in the past.
 And Jesus said if you want to know and do God’s will, He will reveal the truth to you.
 So if you are facing...

 And I am sure of this, that he who began a good work in you will bring it to completion at the day of Jesus Christ.

 Sometimes problems are like a big truck you’re following on the highway.
 It’s so big that you can’t see around it…and you’re not sure you can get around it because you don’t know what’s ahead of you.

-A problem can sometimes seem so big and overwhelming that you simply don’t know if you’re ever going to get around it.
+A problem can sometimes seems so big and overwhelming that you simply don’t know if you’re ever going to get around it.

 The good news is that even though you can’t always see on the other side of a problem, there’s something good there—the anticipation that comes from knowing that when you wrestle through a problem, God is there on the other side with the promise of a brighter and hopeful future.

 As a follower of Christ, you have the promise of God that He will finish what He started in you and not leave you stranded in the middle of a problem.
 And let me remind you that God permits trials in your life to strengthen your faith…and that should give you the anticipation of knowing that He is doing something wonderful through you and for you, even when the testing is hard.

 So if you’re going through a hard trial today, don’t let go of the hopeful anticipation of what Christ is doing in your life.